-In fact, to some, it’s the most important part of your job application – yes, even more than the awesome CV you spent a whole week writing and rewriting, then, editing and perfecting.
-Done right, it will help you stand out from the competition, effectively helping you secure an interview for potentially the job of your dreams.
+In fact, to some, it’s the most important part of your job application – yes, even more than the awesome résumé you spent a whole week writing and rewriting, then, editing and perfecting.
+Done right, a strong cover letter it will help you stand out from the competition, effectively helping you secure an interview for potentially the job of your dreams.

 A badly written one, on the other hand, can be the deal breaker that gets your application thrown in the bin.